MacOSx - Remote Connecting to a Windows Computer

 Creating a remote connection to the Windows Computer using Microsoft Remote Desktop

 1. Open Microsoft Remote Desktop from your Applications folder.
-Click the plus icon labeled New, highlighted below, and another window will open asking for remote computer information (this is shown in the second image below).
+Click the plus icon labeled New, highlighted below, and another window will open asking for remote computer information (shown in the second image below).

-2. It is recommended that Connection Name be the remote computer's name visible when logging in. (e.g. ACES-HD15X12) If you are not sure what the remote computer's name is, open System from the Control Panel settings.
+2. It is recommended that Connection Name be the remote computer's name visible when logging in. (e.g. ACES-HD15X12) If you are not sure what the remote computer's name is, open System from the Control Panel settings in that computer.
 (The System window is shown in an image below step 3 with the computer name highlighted in red)